RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #89

+Had an apple while walking around.
+That was definitely good for me.

 ## #88

 Ended up doing a second set of stairs.
 This time I actually jogged around half